LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-wk1/templates.rst

 around with the tags, classes, styles and text.
 However, any change we want to make needs to be coded directly into the HTML and CSS files.

-This quickly becomes inefficient, especially if changing the items needs to occur in multiple blocks of code.
+This quickly becomes inefficient, especially if changing the items involves multiple blocks of code.

 A Better Way
 ^^^^^^^^^^^^^

-Each section in a template contains one or more "blanks" where specific items need to be added.
+Each section in a template contains one or more *blanks* where specific items need to be added.
 Separate JavaScript code sends data to the template to fill in these blanks, and this data can change based on a user's actions.